hyperledger/indy-hipe/text/attachments/README.md

 carefully encrypted.

 If attachment content is fetched from an external source, then new complications arise.
-The security context changes.
+The security guarantees may change.
 Data streamed from a CDN may be observable in flight.
 URIs may be correlating.
 Content may not be immutable or tamper-resistant.

 However, these issues are not necessarily a problem.
-If an A2A message wants to attach a 4 GB ISO file of a linux distribution, it may be perfectly fine to do so in the clear.
+If a DIDComm message wants to attach a 4 GB ISO file of a linux distribution, it may be perfectly fine to do so in the clear.
 Downloading it is unlikely to introduce strong correlation, encryption is unnecessary, and the torrent itself prevents